Resynance/percentage-tool/Documentation/UserGuides/USER_GUIDE.md

 1. Contact your manager or administrator
 2. Provide the URL and suggested category
 3. Administrator will add it to the Links page

 ---

-## Bonus Windows (View Only)

-View information about current bonus performance windows.

-### What are Bonus Windows?

-Bonus windows are time-bounded periods where team performance is tracked for potential bonuses.
-Your USER role allows you to **view** these windows but not manage them.

-### Viewing Current Windows

-1. Navigate to **Bonus Windows** from the sidebar
-2. See list of active and upcoming windows:
-   - **Window Name**: Description of the bonus period
-   - **Start Date**: When the window begins
-   - **End Date**: When the window closes
-   - **Target**: Performance goal to achieve bonus
-   - **Current Progress**: How the team is tracking (if visible)

-### Understanding Window Status

-**Active Windows**:
-- Currently in progress
-- Performance is being tracked
-- Progress bar shows current status vs. target

-**Upcoming Windows**:
-- Scheduled to start in the future
-- No progress yet
-- Review targets and criteria

-**Completed Windows**:
-- Finished and closed
-- Final results may be visible
-- Shows whether target was achieved

-### What You Can See

-- Window dates and descriptions
-- Target performance metrics
-- Current progress (if you're part of the tracked group)
-- Your individual contributions (if tracked separately)

-### What You Cannot Do

-❌ Create new bonus windows
-❌ Edit existing windows
-❌ Close or delete windows
-❌ Manage bonus window settings

-> **Note**: For bonus window management, contact your Fleet manager.

----